Published by Jeremy. Last Updated on July 26, 2021.

 But for those looking for a great deal on a large quantity of pizza and sides, Pizza Parma could be a good option.
 Just don't miss checking out the specials section as a way to supersize your order with little extra spending, if any at all!

-Pizza Parma has three locations in and around the city.
-Our review is based off of the downtown location at 823 Penn Avenue.
+Pizza Parma has two locations in and around the city.
+Our review is based off of the downtown location at 963 Liberty Avenue.

 In the mood for a sale?
 Or perhaps you simply want to try out something new?
 Check out our latest Pittsburgh promotions below!